 During our work we noted that due to the limited levels of market activity in the Crown Dependencies of Guernsey, Jersey and the Isle of Man, the Independent Property Valuer had utilised and adjusted comparable UK regional industry benchmarks in determining appropriate market rental yields.
-We consider this approach to be appropriate.

 Due to subjectivity involved in determining valuations for individual Investment Properties and the existence of alternative assumptions and valuation methods, we determined a range of values that were considered reasonable to evaluate the independent Investment Property valuations adopted by the directors.
-We determined that the assumptions used in the valuations were supportable in light of the available and comparable market evidence.